Message for Readers

 Overall rate this purpose an 8.5

 Wife and I continue to spend time communicating about our relationship, about kids and our joint work.
-Dad wise, he his overall mind is still sharp and we just brought him to Japan where he walked 6k-10k steps daily.
+Dad wise, his overall mind is still sharp and we just brought him to Japan where he walked 6k-10k steps daily.
+Sister and mother in law came along too.
+Both are fine.

-Wife & I continue our date nights, couple trips and now integrate work better.
-Our work is mainly about Angel investing, Angelcentral, own portfolio mgmt, & family finances management.
+Wife & I continue our date nights, couple trips and now integrate work even better.
+Our work is mainly about Angel investing, Angelcentral, own portfolio/family finances mgmt, & our various volunteer roles.

 I have a continued shift in mindset this year where I have moved further to care less about winning in terms of finances or career.
-Part of it is just growing older and knowing my situation and mindset won’t allow me to take risks needed to scale things faster.
+Part of it is realizing consumption has its utility limits, part of it is just growing older and knowing my situation and mindset won’t allow me to take risks needed to scale things faster.
 So might as well be content and happy with what I have.

 Friends nothing much changed.
 Many of us turned 50 this year, so had 2-3 celebration dinners.
 Forum carry on as normal.